markcmurphy/retext-demo/test.md

 # Overwriting and injecting JavaScript

 B3 has lifecycle methods for many modules that allow you to inject custom JavaScript functions at different times during page render.
 Each supported module has the following four global keys:

+For diagrams of B3 element names and their placements, see the [BundleB2B Developer Guide](https://developer.bundleb2b.net/storefront/containers.html).

+## Customize display text

+B3 allows you to customize display text for many of the application's elements, such as buttons, headers, and labels.

+To overwrite the default text that B3 renders, insert `window.b3themeConfig.useText = {}` into your theme's `assets/js/global.js` file.
+Within `window.b3themeConfig.useText = {}`, create a property for each element you would like to overwrite using B3 element names are used as keys and strings containing the new display text as values.

+When done, the object will resemble the following:

 ```jsx
 overwrite: false,